MASILab/ADSP_AutoQA/README.md

 Alternatively (and my preferred method), you can press the `spacebar` to start a montage, where the app will pass through QA files automatically.
 You can press the `spacebar` again to stop the montage at any point in time, which will pause the montage on the current image.

 7.)
-Once you see a file with a poor or questionable quality, you can indicate so by clicking the corresponding `yes,no,maybe` buttons.
+Once you see a file with a poor or questionable quality, you can indicate so by clicking the corresponding `yes,no,maybe` buttons (either with the mouse or with the keybinds defined above in `CONTROLS` section).
 The clicked button will light up, showing the current QA status of the file.
-Additionally, you may enter any relevant text the provides an explanation for your QA decision.
+Additionally, you may enter any relevant text the provides an explanation for your QA decision, and jump in and out of the text box using the `Enter` key.

 8.)
 After altering the QA status and/or reason, the app will compare the new status to the status currently held by the file.
 If there is an update, the change will be pushed to both corresponding `QA.json` and `QA.csv` files upon moving to a different image in the app, along with updated `user` and `date` entries.